bonanzi/glove80-keymaps/README.md

 [Ubuntu in WSL]: https://ubuntu.com/desktop/wsl

+#### Build firmware with GitHub Actions

+If you prefer to let GitHub Actions compile the ZMK firmware for you, trigger the **Build firmware** workflow from the *Actions* tab of your fork.
+The workflow spins up a fresh ZMK workspace that reuses this repository's `keymap.zmk` and `device.dtsi` files, builds both halves of the Glove80, and publishes the resulting `glove80_left.uf2` and `glove80_right.uf2` binaries as downloadable artifacts.
+The workflow accepts optional inputs so you can choose which ZMK repository, revision, and `SHIELD` value to build against without modifying the workflow file.
+After the run completes, download the artifacts and flash them onto your keyboard just as you would with firmware exported from the Layout Editor.

 #### World and Emoji characters

 You can customize the predefined characters in the Emoji and World layers by